Introduction

 1. Customization Features:

-– Assess the customization options within the software.
-The ability to tailor the software to match your business processes enhances its effectiveness in meeting your needs.
+Assess the software’s customization options.
+Tailoring the software to match your business processes enhances its effectiveness in meeting your needs.

 2. Adaptability: